GemsTracker/new-project/docs/introduction.md

 # Introduction
 ## Core concepts
 GemsTracker was developed to improve research in healthcare.
-It allowes anonymous access for researchers to collected data while still allowing a doctor to see the the individual patient's responses and provide feedback to te patient if needed.
+It allowes anonymous access for researchers to collected data while still allowing a doctor to see the the individual patient's responses and provide feedback to the patient if needed.
 Strong points are the scheduling of measurements for individuals, and keeping track of the overall status.
 It is sometimes referred to as the system taking care of the logistical challenges in research.

 To get a headstart developing your own measurement track it is advised to read at least about the names we use to address core concepts.
 ### Track